 The party is generally pro-immigration but could be a home for disaffected Ron Paul voters—something that Romney’s consultants

 , Peter Brimelow and Ed Rubenstein warned Republicans about the possibility of third party challenges if the GOP continued to ignore immigration.
 If Goode turns out to be the Republican Party’s Ralph Nader

 Pete Wilson showed that standing up for the interests of your base wins elections.
 A strong stance on National Question issues will win over the Reagan Democrats and stop conservatives from staying home

-[VDARE.com Note: For technical reasons internal VDARE.com links in this page will redirect to the appeal as long as it`s going on.
+If Mitt Romney does not have the courage and brains to follow the example of Pete Wilson, he should start preparing his concession speech.[VDARE.com Note: For technical reasons internal VDARE.com links in this page will redirect to the appeal as long as it`s going on.
 With your help, we expect it to be over this weekend.]Peter Bradley (email him) writes from Washington D.C.